 - Recall real-world wildlife conservation solutions in Kenya and Tanzania.

-Curriculum links Key Stage 3 / Third Level:
+Curriculum links Key Stage 2 / Second Level:

-- Scotland: Social Studies: People, place and environment
+- Scotland: Sciences: Planet Earth; Biodiversity and interdependence; Topical Science / Social Studies: People, place and environment

-- Wales: Geography: Locating places, environments and patterns; Understanding places, environment and processes / Science: Interdependence of organisms
+- Wales: Geography: Locating places, environments and patterns; Understanding places, environments and processes / Science: Interdependence of organisms